-• The threshold for being placed on the SEND register as K (with additional needs) follows the Code of Practice where desired outcomes are considered including expected progress and attainment and the views of both parent and student are sought.
+• The threshold for being placed on the SEND register as K (with additional needs) follows the Code of Practice where desired outcomes are considered including expected progress and attainment and the views of both parent/carer and student are sought.

 Individual outcomes are an essential part of the process:

-- Students receiving reading intervention through withdrawal with the SEND department - Students receiving literacy intervention through withdrawal with the SEND department - Students receiving numeracy intervention through withdrawal with the SEND department - Students receiving science intervention through withdrawal with the SEND department - Students receiving speech and language intervention through withdrawal with the SEND department or Merton team - SEND support for development of social skills and social inclusion - SEND support for SEMH - Students receiving specialist intervention with SEND department around social skills and safety - · Students receiving hearing, visual or mobility checks from borough - Students identified with mental health issues which impact on their learning as indicated by: a) requiring alternative location, the long term medical room, to work in some or all lessons due to inability to access lessons in the classroom b) where attendance drops below 90% in line with government guidelines, due to ongoing mental health needs and external interventions c) progress does not remain in line with expectations for the individual student - Students with an educational psychologist report requiring changes to provision in school - Students receiving teaching assistant support in any core subject within the classroom to allow them to access the work (English, Maths or Science) - Students, who are offered intervention through their own departments, as opposed to through SEND, are not placed on the SEND register.
+- Students receiving reading intervention through withdrawal with the SEND department. - Students receiving literacy intervention through withdrawal with the SEND department. - Students receiving numeracy intervention through withdrawal with the SEND department. - Students receiving speech and language intervention through withdrawal with the SEND department or Merton team. - SEND support for development of social skills and social inclusion. - SEND support for SEMH including access to the SEMH room, Willow, or ELSA support. - Students receiving specialist intervention with SEND department around social skills and safety - Students receiving hearing, visual or mobility checks from borough - Students identified with mental health issues which impact on their learning as indicated by: - a) receiving support from Child Adolescent Mental Health Services (CAMHS) - b) requiring alternative location; access to the SEMH hub, Willow; the long-term medical room; to work in some or all lessons due to inability to access lessons in the classroom c) where attendance drops below 90% in line with government guidelines, due to ongoing mental health needs and external interventions d) progress does not remain in line with expectations for the individual student

+- Students with an educational psychologist report requiring changes to provision in school - Students receiving teaching assistant support in any core subject within the classroom to allow them to access the work (English, Maths or Science) - Students, who are offered intervention through their own departments, as opposed to through SEND, are not placed on the SEND register.
 However, it should be noted that at times intervention may be provided by department teachers but in liaison with SEND and these students may be on the SEND register.